vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 ### Does VMware vCenter HA support the Standard Key Provider?

-Yes..
+Yes.

 ### Can I have both a Native Key Provider and a Standard Key Provider?

 Yes.
+This is helpful in several common scenarios:

-This is also a technique to set cross-vCenter vMotion up between sites if there isn’t a common key provider between them.
+1. Allowing cross-vCenter vMotion up between sites if there isn’t a common key provider between them.
 Create a “migration” Native Key Provider instance on the source, import it on the destination, rekey the virtual machine to the “migration” Native Key Provider instance, and vMotion it.
 At the destination you can rekey the virtual machine using the desired key provider.

+2. Managing KMS management and costs.
+In some environments it can be beneficial to configure vSAN to use a KMS, gaining protections if hosts are improperly sanitized during decommissioning, but using a Native Key Provider to enable vTPM at scale for virtual machines.
+Note that vSAN requires a specific key provider to be specified, and does not follow the "default" key provider, so this setup is easy to accomplish.

 ### Can I rename the Standard Key Provider?